Photo is an area view of Silk Wood at Westonbirt, looking down at the lush green canopy of the ash woodlands.

 Permits for filming, photography and drones

-Anyone can take photographs with cameras and phones in the nation’s forests for fun, to share and for personal use.
+Anyone can take photographs with cameras and phones in the nation’s forests for fun and to share and for personal use.

-We usually need at least 8 weeks to thoroughly consider your application, so leave plenty of time to apply.
-The lead-in time may vary depending on location so please check with the local team.
+We usually need at least eight weeks to thoroughly consider your application, so please leave plenty of time to apply.
+The processing time may vary depending on location so please check with the local team.

-The income from permissions goes directly to caring for our woodlands and managing any impact, such as additional wear and tear, to ensure they are still there to be used for events and activities in the future.
+The income from permissions goes directly to caring for our woodlands and managing any impact, such as additional wear and tear, to make sure they are still there to be used for events and activities in the future.

 Lake in front of forest landscape on a sunny day